The American Catholic Historical Association awards the following prizes annually:

 Procedures: Applicants must submit the following materials: three copies of a statement from the chairman (or director of graduate studies) of the applicant’s department certifying that he or she has completed all the degree requirements for the doctorate except for the dissertation, and has received departmental approval to undertake work on a dissertation topic dealing with some aspect of the history of the Catholic Church; three copies of a statement written by the applicant, not exceeding 1,000 words in length, describing the dissertation project and the way in which the award would be used to further its completion; two sealed letters of recommendation from scholars familiar with the applicant’s work, one of whom must be his or her dissertation director.

-Either or an electronic or hard copy (paper) submission of the application packet must be sent by SEPTEMBER 30, 2013, to the committee members listed below:
+Either an electronic or hard copy (paper) submission of the application packet must be sent by September 30, 2014, to the committee members listed below:

 This year the judges are: